Umamah223/Schema-Aware-Database-Query-Agent/README.md

 ## Overview

-Working with databases typically requires SQL knowledge and an understanding of database schemas.
+Working with databases typically requires an understanding of database schemas.
 This project removes that barrier by allowing users to query databases conversationally.

 The application automatically extracts the schema of an uploaded SQLite database, generates schema-aware SQL queries from natural-language questions, executes those queries, and presents the results in an intuitive interface.